munazzashifa/munazzashifa/README.md

 💻 I'm passionate about writing code, exploring new programming languages, and collaborating on exciting projects.

-🌱 I am currently a Computer Science student at the University of Illinois at Chicago, learning and growing in the vast world of software development, one      commit at a time.

-📚 Relevant Coursework: Program Design, Computer Algorithms, Data Structures, Applied Linear Algebra, Ethical Issues in Computing, Machine Organization, Applied Statistical Methods, Introduction to Data Science, User Interface Design, Introduction to Networking

 🚀 I'm open to collaboration and learning something new!

-📫 Reach me at munazzashifa123@gmail.com

 Happy coding! ☺️